-Crash Patterns by Location
+4.3 Crash Patterns by Location

-Crashes occurring between 2017 and 2021 were mapped using ICBC claims data and are shown in Figure 11.
+Crashes occurring between 2017 and 2021 were mapped using ICBC Claims data and are shown in Figure 11.
+It is noted that an estimated 10% of crashes do not include locational coordinates and are therefore not reflected in the map.